sqlitecloud/sqlitecloud-mcp-server/readme.md

 # Model Context Protocol (MCP) Server for SQLite Cloud

 ## Overview
-The MCP Server for SQLite Cloud is designed to facilitate seamless interaction with SQLite Cloud databases.
+The MCP Server for SQLite Cloud is designed to allow interaction with your SQLite Cloud databases using the AI Agent.
 It leverages the Model Context Protocol (MCP) to provide an interface for executing queries, commands and analyzing query performance.

 ## Features
 - **Execute Queries**: Run `SELECT`, `INSERT`, `UPDATE`, and `DELETE` SQL queries on SQLite Cloud databases.